dynverse/lmds/README.md

 # `lmds`: Landmark Multi-Dimensional Scaling

-Landmark Multi-Dimensional Scaling (LMDS) is an extension of classical ‘Torgerson’ MDS.
-LMDS scales to significantly larger data sets since it only computes the distances between a set of landmarks and all samples. `lmds` built-in support for sparse matrices.
+Landmark Multi-Dimensional Scaling (LMDS) is an extension of classical Torgerson MDS.
+LMDS aims to produce the same dimensionality reduction as `cmdscale()`, but scale linearly with respect to the number of samples.

-In essence, LMDS attempts to produce the same dimensionality reduction as `cmdscale()`, but in a much more scaleable manner.

 ``` r
 library(lmds)